adodass/Koopon/README.md

 Heuristic evalution on koopon application is carried concurrently as features and milestones of the application is implemented.
 And this process aids in identifying unpredictions happening at every stage.

 ## 8. Deploy on TestNet
-Koopon is already deployed on the TESTNET, and soon it the application will be migrated to the MAINET.
+Koopon is already deployed on the TESTNET, and soon the application will be migrated to the MAINET.